Analyticity and positivity of Green's functions without Lorentz

 As a warm-up, let us first consider cases in which the Green's function only depends on time.
 This is a quite common situation in which the response can be treated as local in space but non-local in time---a good approximation for many condensed-matter systems.
 It is well-known that retardation is related to analyticity in Fourier space.
 Indeed, it is easy to see from \cref{F1}, setting $d=1$, that the Fourier transform of the retarded Green's function

 is an analytic function of complex $\omega=\omega_R+i\,\omega_I$ in the upper half plane: $\mathrm{UHP} \equiv \{\omega \in \mathbb{C}|\omega_I>0\}$.
 This can be argued by noticing that $G(t)$ has support only for $t>0$, and therefore the phase factor provides an exponential suppression when $\omega \in \mathrm{UHP}$, improving the convergence of the integral.
 One can then verify that also the complex derivative of $G(\omega)$ exists in the UHP, i.e.~it satisfies the Cauchy-Riemann conditions.
-Crucially, we have used the fact that $G(t)$ grows no faster than a polynomial at large $t$, a consequence of being a tempered distribution.\footnote{The condition about the polynomial growth of $G(t)$ is crucial for $G(\omega)$ to be well-defined for $\omega\in \mathbb{R}$, and it is obeyed by stable physical systems.
+Crucially, we have used the fact that $G(t)$ grows no faster than a polynomial at large $t$, a consequence of being a tempered distribution.\footnote{Physically, polynomial boundedness serves as the mathematical signature of stability, ensuring that a system's response to a localized perturbation does not experience runaway growth over time.
+This conditions is crucial for the Fourier transform $G(\omega)$ to be well-defined for $\omega\in \mathbb{R}$.
+By contrast, an unstable system violates this condition.
 As an example, the retarded Green's function of a simple harmonic oscillator with $m^2<0$ diverges exponentially with time.
-In this case, the system becomes extremely sensitive to external perturbations: it can exponentially amplify an initially small disturbance, leading to an instability.}
+In this case, the system becomes extremely sensitive to external perturbations: it can exponentially amplify an initially small disturbance, leading to an instability. }

 Conversely, if one starts from a function $G(\omega)$ which is analytic in the UHP, it is possible to show that its inverse Fourier transform $G(t)$ will be retarded, provided that $G(\omega)$ is polynomially bounded as $|\omega|\to \infty$.
 To see this, one can compute